GJprocode/NotesApp/README.md

 * User can only read, update, and delete their own notes.
 * Using Dapper for ORM with a SQL Server database.

-This is a basic outline for the Notes application.
-The specific implementation details may vary depending on your project requirements.